Send the link below via email or IMCopy

 Also, whose morals are taught?
 Explicit morality must be fixed, imposed and belonging to someone other than the learner.

 Doesn't the same apply to virtues?
 Whose virtues, and in what order of priority?
+What about when virtues come into conflict?

 What would be the justification for an explicit ethic of care in teaching?
-Might we agree care as a universal value -and how far beyond immediate family / friends would we agree to promote it?
+Might we agree care as a universal value - and how far beyond immediate family / friends would we agree to promote it?

 Implicit education for morality could be promoted through: